 05 of 12

-The four-foot-long spikes of delphinium flowers come in all shades of blue from powder to cobalt and navy.
-White and pink varieties are also available.
+The 4-foot-long spikes of delphinium flowers come in all shades of blue from powder to cobalt and navy, as well as white and pink varieties.
 Brides can incorporate delphinium flowers into ceremony or reception arrangements, as well as arm sheaf bouquets.

 06 of 12

 Hydrangeas are a short-lived wedding flower, lasting just five to seven days, but popular with brides nevertheless.
 The white, blue, and pink blossom clusters can be as large as a softball, providing mass and volume from a few stems.
 The fragrance of hydrangeas is very light, making them suitable as cake toppers.